svenbolte/delightful-downloads/readme.txt

 ==================== Changelog ==========================================================================

+= 9.9.85 =
+WP 671 coppatibility
+Shortword %id3tag% added - checking the mime type and if audio/mpeg the id3 Tag will be read and displayed (incl. cover image and unsyncedlyrics).
+Default added on singular view and on infoboxlist templates

 = 9.9.83 =
 fontawesomeplus url fixed.
 Thanks Stefan. now faplus is loaded when using other theme than penguin.